Tanisqgg/Tanisqgg/README.md

-- 👋 Hi, I’m @Tanisqgg
+- 👋 Hi, I’m Tanisq Jawahar
-- 👀 I’m interested in Computer Science and Data Science
+- 👀 I’m a computer science and data science student at UW with a focus on AI
-- 🌱 I’m currently learning Data Analytics for Algorithmic trading
+- 🌱 I’m currently learning Data Analytics for Algorithmic trading, AI for qc issues in the manufacturing industries
 - 📫  reach me on Linkdin

 <!---